six2six/fixture-factory/README.md

 	Fixture.from(Client.class).uses(new HibernateProcessor(session)).gimme("valid");

 The above code will generate a "valid" Client and persist to database using Hibernate.
-e.g.: Client template has one `valid` Address, Fixture-Factory generate all Client's properties and when it finds the `address` property, it will generate the `valid` Address, execute the `HibernateProcessor` that will save it to the database and set it into Client's `address` property.
+e.g.: Client template has one `valid` Address, Fixture-Factory will generate all Client's properties and when it finds the `address` property, it will generate the `valid` Address, execute the `HibernateProcessor` that will save it to the database and set it into Client's `address` property.
 After generate the Client object, it will execute the `HibernateProcessor` that will persist it to the database.
 You can also implement your own `Processors`.
 Just need to implement the `#execute` method of the `Processor` interface.

 	public class MyCustomProcessor implements Processor {